Sticky space

 Answer

-Select a product you feel will sell well in your area to get started.
-Use our secure checkout process to order the product.
-A second option for public school groups is to submit our purchase order form.
+Select a product and use our secure checkout process to place your order.
+A second option for public school groups is to submit a purchase order form.
 We’ll then ship you your product.

 Questions